MDLutoronto/jtd-edit-setup/docs/home.md

   }
 </style>

 Welcome to the Just-the-docs documentation home page for the Map & Data Library at the University of Toronto Libraries.
-Here you will find the guide on how to edit our just-the-docs based documentation sites, hosted on GitHub Pages.
+Here you will find the guide on how to edit our just-the-docs based sites

 # Structure of MDL just-the-docs sites

-There are two main types of sites in our MDL just-the-docs documentation:
+There are two main types of just-the-docs sites hosted by MDL via GitHub Pages:
 1. **General guides sites**: These are the main how-to-guides for various topics, such as GIS, data visualization, etc. It is meant to be browsed by patrons, and was hosted on MDL Drupal site previously.
 2. **Special sites**: These are just-the-docs sites that serve specific purposes, such as search portals, documentation for editing, etc.